-Medical laboratory technicians work in such departments of the medical laboratory as the blood bank, clinical chemistry, microbiology, hematology, serology and body fluid analysis under the supervision of the medical technologists and the medical director of the laboratory.
+Medical laboratory technicians work in such departments of the medical laboratory as the blood bank, clinical chemistry, microbiology, hematology, serology and body fluid analysis under the supervision of the medical laboratory scientist and the medical director of the laboratory.

-The program combines classroom instruction and laboratory practice on-campus with internships in hospitals throughout the state to prepare graduates to perform a wide range of tests.
+The program combines classroom instruction and laboratory practice on-campus with an internship in an affiliated laboratory.

 The program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS.)
 NAACLS can be contacted at the following: 5600 N. River Road, Suite 720, Rosemont, IL 60018, (773)714-8880.

 Career opportunities exist in the clinical laboratories in hospitals and medical centers; pharmaceutical industry in quality control, research and biotechnology; government crime labs, accreditation offices, environmental technology, veterinary medicine and lab information systems; humanitarian work in the Peace Corps, Project Hope and with medical missionary workers.

 The average annual base salary of full-time medical laboratory technicians was close to $46,000 in 2013.
 Salaries are increasing annually.